TanStack/query/docs/src/pages/reference/QueryCache.md

 - `onError?: (error: unknown, query: Query) => void`
   - Optional
-  - This function will be called if some query encounters an error.
+  - This function will fire if some query encounters an error and will be passed the error.
 - `onSuccess?: (data: unknown, query: Query) => void`
   - Optional
-  - This function will be called if some query is successful.
+  - This function will fire any time the query successfully fetches new data or the cache is updated via `setQueryData`.

 ## Global callbacks